sb2nov/mac-setup/README.md

 - [Microsoft Office](http://www.microsoft.com/mac/buy): Microsoft Office for Mac.
 Includes Microsoft Word, Excel, Powerpoint and Outlook.
 I got the student edition from my university so price may vary. **($140)**.

 - [Asepsis](http://asepsis.binaryage.com/): Get rid of the annoying DS_Store files.
 It stops them from being created anywhere on the system. **(Free)**

+- [Matlab](http://www.mathworks.com/products/matlab/): Install matlab if your university or company allows a license.
+Alternative is [Octave]() which I have been using for a while. **($99) and (Free)**

+- [SourceTree](): Equivalent of github for mac but for bitbucket.
+I generally prefer Github much more than BitBucket but Bitbucket provides free private repos so incase you need one. **(Free)**

+### Octave
+Import the scientific computing packages, including Octave:

+    brew tap homebrew/science

+To install Octave, update to the latest package definitions, install , and then Octave:

+    brew update && brew upgrade
+    brew install gfortran
+    brew install octave

+Note: If brew complains about not having a formula for octave, the following command should fix it:

+    brew tap --repair

+The command below upgrades Octave and its dependencies to the latest Homebrew-supported versions:

+    brew update && brew upgrade

+Octave has many dependencies which will be downloaded and installed prior to Octave.
+The entire installation process can take a few hours.
+Note: On Snow Leopard, Octave requires a X server.
+If you install without, Homebrew will guide you to the [XQuartz project](https://xquartz.macosforge.org) where you can download this.
+You might find that you need to add:

+    setenv ("GNUTERM", "X11")

+to your octaverc file, normally located at `/usr/local/share/octave/site/m/startup`.

 ## Extra-Apps